 - Can users achieve results asap?

-5. Consistency.
+- Can they predict outcomes even before using the product? - Consistency.
 Everything should be consistent and predictable — navigation, forms, buttons, labels, action behaviors.
 In this way, you’re educating your users and building trust between them and the functionality.

 Questions to ask: